RahulSDE/CSS/a. KickstartingCSS/readme.md

     }
     ```
-- for ex:
+- For ex:
     ```
     .mid-text{
         background-color: red;
     }
     ```
 ### **2.4 ID SELECTOR**
-- this selector selects the element with particular id attribute and apply styling to it.
+- This selector selects the element with particular id attribute and apply styling to it.

 - Syntax:
     ```